How to Pay for Things in the USA Using a Card

 Naturally, you want your money to go as far as possible.

-This guide provides you with a thorough overview of how to take and spend money to the US so you know not just the ins and outs of the greenback but also how to get the best value during your time Stateside.
+This guide provides you with a thorough overview of how to pay for things in America so you know not just the ins and outs of the greenback but also how to get the best value during your time Stateside.

 Paying for Things in the USA Using Cards